 If are not able to convey these problems and your solutions in both written and spoken way, you won’t be able to collaborate with peers effectively.

-Another important fact related to communication is to let your team, your manager, your product manager,… know what they can expect and what you are up against.
+Another important fact related to communication is to let your peers and your manager know what they can expect by never sugarcoating bad situations.
 Over-communication is usually better, especially in remote settings.

 - Lunch break